AlessandroMetta/AlessandroMetta/README.md

 <!--- ![Enigma image](170712045212-03-german-enigma-machine-auction-exlarge-169-krUG-U11003607069681gFD-1024x576@LaStampa.it.jpg) -->

+### 👋 Hi, I'm Alessandro

-#### 👋 Hi, I'm Alessandro, I'm 20 and I'm form Rivarone, Alessandria, Piedmont, Italy.
+#### 😄 I'm 20 y.o. guy form Rivarone, Alessandria, Piedmont, Italy.

+#### 🤔 I'm interested in musics, films and arts.
+I'm always tries to challenge myself with something new.
+Actually I'm learning French.

-#### 💻 I've been loving programming since I was 15.
+#### 💻 I'm also love tecnology and I've been starting coding since I was 15 y.o.

-#### 📍 Now I live in Rome, where I attend at [42RomaLuiss](https://42roma.it/), the BE(A)ST Coding School in the World, fouded by Riccardo Zacconi, founder and ec-CEO of King, and LUISS University in 2021, is part of the [42Network](https://42.fr/en/network-42/), started in 2013 with the first campus in Paris, fouded by Xavier Niel, founder of Iliad, today with 42 campuses in 25 countries.
+#### 📍 Now I live in Rome, where I attend at [42RomaLuiss](https://42roma.it/), the BE(A)ST Coding School in the World, fouded in 2021 by LUISS University and Riccardo Zacconi, founder and ex-CEO of King.
+The campus is part of the [42Network](https://42.fr/en/network-42/), started in 2013 with the opening of the first campus in Paris, fouded by Xavier Niel, founder of Iliad.
+Today it count 42 campuses in 25 countries.

 #### 📂 In my repos, you'll find my 42project.
 Feel free to download and try it.
 If you found errors or have suggestions for something I coded, create an issue insie the repo.
 If you need help, email me.
 GLHF👾!